tennessee-garage/dance-floor/floor/README.md

 $ poetry install
 ```

-Then do all work within a poetry shell:
+Then activate the virtual environment:
 ```
-$ poetry shell
+$ poetry env activate
-$ python ...
 ```

 To run tests: